shohagrana64/BlogPost/Azure/2. Azure MariaDB/index.md

 apiVersion: stash.appscode.com/v1alpha1
 kind: Repository
 metadata:
-  name: gcs-repo
+  name: azure-repo
   namespace: demo
 spec:
   backend:
-    gcs:
+    azure:
-      bucket: stash-shohag
+      container: stash-shohag
-      prefix: /demo/mariaDB/sample-maria-backup
+      prefix: /demo/deployment/my-deploy
-    storageSecretName: gcs-secret
+    storageSecretName: azure-secret
 ```

-This repository CRD specifies the gcs-secret we created before and stores the name and path to the gcs-bucket.
-It also specifies the location in the bucket where we want to backup our database.
+This repository CRD specifies the azure-secret we created before and stores the name and path to the azure container.
+It also specifies the location in the storage where we want to backup our database.
-> My bucket name is stash-shohag.
-Don't forget to change `spec.backend.gcs.bucket` to your bucket name.
+> My container name is stash-shohag.
+Don't forget to change `spec.backend.azure.container` to your bucket name.

 ### Step 4: Create BackupConfiguration